mattdean1/blockchain-supply-chain/README.md

 Repeat the process under the 'Fabric' heading above whilst in the `fabric` directory.

 It's worth taking a look at the [Composer multi-org install tutorial](https://hyperledger.github.io/composer/next/tutorials/deploy-to-fabric-multi-org) to see if anything has changed since these notes were made.

 E.g. in the case of `1.0.x` to `1.1.0-rc1` I needed to update the connection profiles to a new format.

 Docker files already use the image tagged with `latest`.

 Running `cryptogen` again will generate different names for some key files, so change the name in:

-- The `--ca-keyfile` option in the certificate authority definition
+* The `--ca-keyfile` option in the certificate authority definition
-- `remakeIdentities.sh`
+* `remakeIdentities.sh`
-- The "Create business network cards for fabric admins" section of this document.
+* The "Create business network cards for fabric admins" section of this document.

+#### Fabric samples

+When d